Coney Island (1917 film): Production notes

 The film was shot on location at Coney Island, and prominently features many contemporary rides and attractions as venues for the slapstick action.
 These include The Witching Waves and Shoot-the-Chutes.

 Coney Island was filmed before Keaton had fully established his screen persona.
 Because of this, he employs a wide range of facial expressions, including mugging and laughing, differing drastically from his subsequent unsmiling, but still eloquent, expression.

 Arbuckle breaks the fourth wall in one scene where, about to change his clothes, he directly looks at the camera and gestures for it to raise its view above his waist; the camera obligingly does so.

 Reception

 Like many American films of the time, Coney Island was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required a cut of a scene with a girl raising her dress above her knee.
 The original ending was considered racist by the mid-1920s and was cut from the film.

+Preservation

+A 35 mm print is held by George Eastman House.